 - Tsukiko firmly believes that Humans Are Bastards, and as the opposite of the living, undead are good underneath everything, despite the total lack of evidence for this.
 She starts to realize she may be wrong as her wights are controlled into draining her to death.

-- Redcloak believes O-Chul is hiding the location of the gate from him despite multiple torture sessions and every coercive spell he can think of.
+- Redcloak believes O-Chul is hiding information about the defenses of Girard's Gate from him despite multiple torture sessions and every coercive spell he can think of.
 The fact that O-Chul doesn't know (the first five guardians of the Gates swore not to look for the gates' locations precisely in case this happened) isn't about to stop him.
 In Redcloak's case, it's actually a subversion: while he is baffled that the Sapphire Guard would throw away the security of the world for a foolish promise by their predecessors, he's accepted it and is using the interrogation as an excuse to hang around Azure City instead of continuing to the next Gate as per Xykon's intentions.

 O'chul: You find the idea that I have some sort of secret knowledge implanted in my brain by the elders of the Sapphire Guard that has been so deeply suppressed that no magical effect can unearth it to be simpler... than the idea that I just don't know anything?